Dehydroemetine

 MECHANISM

-Drug is similar to emetine but with fewer side effects.
-Inhibits polypeptide chain elongation and mammalian cells.
+The drug is a member of the isoquinolines, similar to emetine, but with fewer side effects.
+It inhibits polypeptide chain elongation and mammalian cell growth.

 PHARMACOKINETIC PARAMETERS